ESG data

 • When Sustainable Performance Meets Financial Performance

-Within the European Union, a small and medium-sized enterprise (SME) is defined based on its staff headcount, turnover, or balance sheet total.
-This type of company accounts for 99% of all enterprises in the EU, and with 25 million European SMEs employing almost 100 million people, they play a critical role in the economy and the environment.
+Within the European Union, a Small and Medium-sized Enterprise (SME) is defined based on its staff headcount, turnover, or balance sheet total.
+This type of company accounts for 99% of all entreprises in the EU, and with 30 million European SMEs employing over 160 million people, they play a critical role in the economy and the environment.

-While only listed SMEs under certain criteria are legally mandated to comply with the CSRD, it is worth noting that all organisations on the market face the repercussions of the biggest ESG reporting regulation implemented to this day.
+While SMEs are not legally mandated to comply with the CSRD, it is worth noting that all organisations on the market face the repercussions of ESG Frameworks such as the CSRD, EU Taxonomy, and CSDDD.

 Pushed by their own reporting obligations and ESG strategy, banks and investors are requesting ESG data from their portfolio companies, including smaller organisations, whilst large corporates are already asking their suppliers to provide insights on their ESG performance.

-Trends show that consumers increasingly favour more sustainable companies.
+Additionally, trends show that consumers increasingly favour more sustainable companies.
 As a result, not only will banks or investors progressively refuse to finance unsustainable SMEs as they integrate ESG risks in their portfolio evaluations, but larger corporates will also select the most sustainable providers to improve their sustainability performance.
-For instance, more and more corporates are expected to exclude catering providers that do not have a zero-waste policy, ask suppliers to sign ESG codes of conduct or enquire about Bcorp scores.
+For instance, more and more corporations are expected to exclude catering providers that do not have a zero-waste policy, ask suppliers to sign ESG codes of conduct, or enquire about B Corp scores.

 ESG Reporting: What Should SMEs Expect?

 ESG reporting is still in its early days.
-With multiple frameworks existing already and many more emerging, SMEs will find themselves receiving many conflicting or uncoordinated requests shortly.
+With multiple ESG Frameworks existing already and many more emerging, SMEs will find themselves receiving many conflicting or uncoordinated requests shortly.

 Concretely, SMEs will receive multiple ESG questionnaires from various stakeholders asking for different information: banks, investors, customers, public bodies, etc. Each request could be different in terms of content and format.